asyasah/asyasah/README.md

 ### :frog: hi there, i'm Asya

-- 🎓 currently a student (yandex practicum data analytics).
+- 🎓 currently a student.
-- 🌸 looking to collaborate: excited about the prospect of working together within the data analytics community

 ---